 Seniors enrolled in their 4th year of high school and students enrolled in Zero Hour PE will be given priority to purchase a parking permit.
 Remaining spaces will be sold to Juniors enrolled in their 3rd year of high school (via lottery).
-Any remaining spaces will be sold to Sophomore students enrolled in their 2nd year of high school (via lottery 2nd semester).

-- Students must have a valid driver's license in order to purchase a parking permit - All rules of the road for safe driving must be followed - The school district is not responsible for theft(s) from or damage to any vehicle when parked on school grounds or parked on property controlled by the school district. - Motor vehicles in the school parking lot, on school property, or property leased to the school, or in any parking space provided by the school, and any personal effects therein, please see school board policy 7:140. - Student vehicles must be properly parked in a valid parking stall (yellow lines only)
+- Students must have a valid driver's license in order to purchase a parking permit - All rules of the road for safe driving must be followed - The school district is not responsible for theft(s) from or damage to any vehicle when parked on school grounds or parked on property controlled by the school district. - All vehicles parked on campus or property leased to the school are subject to search without notice or consent by school administrators.
+School authorities may request the assistance of law enforcement officials when searching for illegal drugs, weapons, or other illegal or dangerous items, these searches may include the use of trained canines.
+School officials may provide law enforcement officials evidence that a student violated or is violating the law, a local ordinance, or a school rule or policy.
+(Please see school board policy 7:140.) - Student vehicles must be properly parked in a valid parking stall (yellow lines only)